 If we are to ever evolve outwardly to the Godhood first glimpsed in the Inward Path of the great religions, which saw God or the Father within, we need to continue to move beyond fear and taboo regarding genetic and cultural evolution.

 The following aims were first suggested about forty years ago in Raymond Cattell's "Beyondism."
 We accept the far-sighted general ethos of these aims, but have made a few important changes.

-The ECC affirms a genetic and cultural character for each group, each small state, each ethnostate.
+The TC affirms a genetic and cultural character for each group, each small state, each ethnostate.
 Variety in evolution is vital.

 A central purpose is survival, for all states, and toward this end offering voluntary genetic, cultural and religious advice for the particular conditions of each group, always ready to change with new scientific, cultural or religious knowledge.

 Not a complete break with the older systems of religion, the Outward Path of our evolution to Godhood is synthesized with the Inward Path to the Father Within of traditional religions, in the Twofold Path.